wtownse/opennebula-containers/README.md

 # opennebula-containers
 Contains docker build files for containerizing system controller components.
+This example is for use with docker-compose.

 Requires: